-- Would they be your responses?
-Explain your answer. - © Which responses would you not give?
-Why? - 6 a Should people be told about an earthquake as soon as it is predicted, or only a few hours before the predicted time?
+- 6 Would they be your responses?
+Explain your - © Which responses would you not give?
+Why? - (a) Should people be told about an earthquake as soon as it is predicted, or only a few hours before the predicted time?
 Or should they not be told at all?
-Explain your answer. - 5 Suppose the prediction was a false alarm.
+Explain your answer. - b Suppose the prediction was a false alarm.
 What losses might individuals and businesses suffer?
 Should they be able to claim compensation?
 If so, from whom?